nitin31/DevOps-HWs/HW4/README.md

 * `/switch` route is implemented in `/App/main.js` which is later deployed within the green/blue infrastructure.
 Details given in [SWITCH.md](SWITCH.md)
 * Migration of data happens in `infrastructure.js`.
 Details available in [MIGRATION.md](MIGRATION.md)
 * Mirroring of data is done in `/App/main.js`.
 Details available in [MIRROR.md](MIRROR.md)
+* To execute the code in your machine, change the absolute addresses in three places in `main.js` to match the location on your machine.